NikosGavalas/blog/content/posts/anomaly-detection-in-a-one-line-of-bash.md

 ---
-title: "Anomaly Detection on data streams, in a few lines of Bash"
+title: "Anomaly Detection on data streams, in one line of Bash"
 date: "2019-11-02"
 categories:
     - algorithms